apoorvlathey/Mask-Chain/README.md

 ### Walk through
 1. ![](https://i.imgur.com/QqaYnfb.png)
 The **Manufacturer** produces a new Mask.
 It is then put onto the weight measuring sensor, that transmits the data to computer from Arduino board via USB.
 The data is logged by the server.
 The webpage fetches this data from server.
-The Manufacturer inputs the price as well as the transporter's Ethereum Address.
+The Manufacturer inputs the price as well as the transporter's Wallet Address.
 An image is taken of the mask, which gets uploaded to the IPFS decentralized storage.
 The buyer can verify that the mask he/she receives is the same one that was sent.
 On clicking the button, the data is stored onto the smart contract on blockchain, along with additional data like location and time.